 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Coming from the rear leg, primal round cuts of beef are very lean and tough cuts, as the muscles in this area get a lot of exercise and the fat is usually deposited in the front of the animal, away from the backs legs.
+Coming from the rear leg, primal round cuts of beef are very lean and tough cuts, as the muscles in this area get a lot of exercise, and the fat is usually deposited in the front of the animal, away from the back legs.
 If not cooked properly, these cuts can be very hard to chew, as the connective tissue, ligaments, cartilage, and tendons won't tenderize adequately.
-Despite their texture, primal cuts are wonderful to cook with as they're flavorful and yield amazing roasts and stews.
+Despite the texture, however, primal cuts are flavorful and yield amazing roasts and stews.

-The high-heat method for roast beef is easy to follow and produces a perfectly roasted beef every time.
-For our recipe, you need to rest the meat out of the fridge for one hour and let it stay in the oven for at least two, so plan accordingly.
-Check our tips below to plan a whole menu to serve alongside the beef.
+This high-heat method for roast beef is easy to follow and produces a perfectly roasted beef every time.
+For this recipe, you need to rest the meat out of the fridge for one hour and let it stay in the oven for at least two, so plan accordingly.

 Gather the ingredients.

-With the help of a sharp knife, cut a diamond pattern on the fat side of the beef.
+With a sharp knife, cut a diamond pattern on the fat side of the beef.

-Turn the heat off and leave the roast in the oven for an additional 2.5 hours.
+Turn off the heat and leave the roast in the oven for an additional 2 1/2 hours.
 Do not open the oven until the time is up and you're ready to carve the roast and serve it.
-With this method, a 4 to 5-pound roast will be at medium-rare doneness.
+With this method, a 4- to 5-pound roast will be at medium-rare doneness.

 Carve and plate.

 - Appetizer: Go light with the appetizer, as red meat is very filling and you don't want to overdo it with the first course.
 A bowl of vegan carrot soup is a great starter.
-Serve with breadsticks and garnish with parsley.
+Garnish with parsley and serve with breadsticks.

 - Side Dishes: Potatoes are always a great accompaniment to beef.
-Choose a classic mashed potato side, a more adventurous sweet potato mash, or crunchy roasted potatoes.
+Choose a classic mashed potato, a more adventurous sweet potato mash, or crunchy roasted potatoes.
 A light salad is best for a beef-potato menu.
 Choose any mixed greens, but add some creaminess and tang with avocado-lime dressing.